henkjannl/DesigningHousingsInFreeCAD/08-self-tapping-screws/Readme.md

 # 8 Using self tapping screws

 I often use self tapping screws for such housings.
 With the right tolerances, these screws work really well and require no post processing (tapping, inserts) in the parts, which makes it quite fast.
-These screws are available from many different suppliers at AliExpress.
+It is also convenient that a part with a hole for the countersunk head can be printed upside down without the need for support material.
+These screws are available from many different suppliers at AliExpress, both in stainless steel and black versions.

 <p align="center">
   <img src="./images/self-tapping-screws.png" alt="Self tapping screws" width="150">